Lost in Translation (film): Filming

 With high-speed film stocks, Acord chose to utilize available light as often as possible, only supplementing with artificial lights when necessary.
 He reported "never really" rigging lights for night exteriors, relying on the natural light on Tokyo's city streets.
 For interior sequences in the Park Hyatt Tokyo, he relied mostly on the hotel's practical lighting sources, shooting at a wide open f-stop and heavily cutting the light to eliminate reflections in the hotel window.
 Acord said he heard objections about lighting from some of the Japanese electricians, who were unaccustomed to relying so much on available light and were concerned that the exposure would not be sufficient.
 Acord, assured that the film stocks would hold up against lower lighting, ultimately shot much of the film two stops underexposed.

+Many of the shooting locations were local places of business and public areas at the time of filming, including rooms, bar and swimming pool in the Park Hyatt Tokyo and Shibuya Crossing in Tokyo.
+Filming also took place at Jōgan-ji (Nakano, Tokyo).
+The opening scene was done at Yasukuni-dōri in Kabuki-chō.
+Charlotte's ride at the subway was taken at Omote-sando Station at the Hanzōmon and Ginza lines platform.
+The chase scene after the bar and through the Pachinko parlor "Botan" were around Naka-Meguro Station.
+Brief scenes were also filmed in Kyoto at the Heian Shrine, and Nanzen-ji.
+The hospital scene was at the Tokyo Medical University.
+The last scene was done at Chūō-dōri (35°41'21.8"N 139°41'50.3"E) in Nishi-Shinjuku close to Shinjuku train station.

-Many of the shooting locations were Japanese places of business and public areas at the time of filming, including New York Bar in the Park Hyatt Tokyo and Shibuya Crossing in Tokyo.
-On public streets and subways, the production did not secure filming permits and relied on city bystanders as extras; Coppola described the shooting as "documentary-style" and was worried at times about getting stopped by police, so she kept a minimal crew.
+On public streets and subways, the production did not secure filming permits and relied on city bystanders as extras.
+Coppola described the shooting as "documentary-style" and was worried at times about getting stopped by police, so she kept a minimal crew.
 In the hotel, the production was not allowed to shoot in public areas until 1 or 2 a.m. to avoid disturbing guests.
 In the film's concluding sequence in which Bob and Charlotte make their final goodbyes, Coppola reported being unhappy with the dialogue she had scripted, so Murray improvised the whisper in Johansson's ear.
 Too quiet to be understandable, Coppola considered dubbing audio in the scene, but she ultimately decided it was better that it "stays between the two of them".
 After production concluded, Coppola supervised 10 weeks of editing by Sarah Flack in New York City.